hoodiecrow/ConsTcl/README.md

 #### Unspecified class

 The `` Unspecified `` class is for unspecified things.
-It was created to facilitate porting of code from `Scheme 9 from Empty Space'.
+Also a S9fES support class.

 ```
 catch { ::constcl::Unspecified destroy }